ag88/embtomcatwebdav/src/site/mark-pre/Development-Embedding.md

 ```
 With the above codes, the wabdav servlet runs at http://localhost:8080/webdav, and your servlet runs at http://localhost:8080/hello , in the same app.

+Note that in the interest of leaner binaries, WebDavServer drop the JSP container when setting up Tomcat.
+In addition, various Servlet API 3.0+ java annotations may not be scanned.
+Hence, mainly POJO java servlets are supported.